-Tauranga homeopath Clive Stuart has had part of his complaint against an article on homeopathy (Homeopathy – Trick or Treatment?) by Stacey Anyan, published in the July 2012 edition of North & South, upheld by the Press Complaints Commission (PCC)*.
+Tauranga homeopath Clive Stuart has had part of his complaint against an article on homeopathy (Homeopathy – Trick or Treatment?) published in the July 2012 edition of North & South, upheld by the Press Complaints Commission (PCC)*.
 While the PCC did not agree with his complaint that balance needed to be numerically equivalent (there were quotes from two people critical of homeopathy and one defending) or that his letter to the editor should not have been accompanied by a response from a critic of homeopathy (Dr Shaun Holt), they did uphold his complaint that the article was wrong to say that “homeopathic remedies have failed every randomised, evidence-based scientific study seeking to verify their claims of healing powers”.

 The article title is a reference to the excellent book ‘Trick or Treatment?
 Alternative Medicine on Trial’ by Dr Simon Singh and Prof Edzard Ernst.
 Prof Ernst is a doctor and former homeopath who was the world’s first professor of complementary medicine, at the University of Exeter.
 This is what they conclude about homeopathy:

 “Hundreds of trials have failed to deliver significant or convincing evidence to support the use of homeopathy for the treatment of any particular ailment.
 On the contrary, it would be fair to say that there is a mountain of evidence to suggest that homeopathic remedies simply do not work.
 This should not be such a surprising conclusion when we recall that they typically do not contain a single molecule of any active ingredient.”

 But lets not take their word for it.
 In 2009-2010 the UK House of Commons Science and Technology Committee performed an ‘evidence check‘ on homeopathy, calling defenders and critics alike to present the evidence for and against homeopathy.
 Their conclusion: